tommyod/KDEpy/docs/source/comparison.rst

 .. note::

    Times will vary from computer to computer, and should only be used to compare the relative speed of the algorithms.
-   The processor used here is an Intel Core i5-6400 CPU.
+   The processor used here was an Intel Core i5-6400 CPU.

 .. image:: _static/img/profiling_1D_epa.png
    :scale: 100 %
    :align: center

-The graph above shows the difference in speed when using an Epanechnikov kernel.
+The graph above shows the speed when using an Epanechnikov kernel, for various data sizes.

 Feature summary
 ---------------